 Sniper in modern warfare is a valuable asset.
 All sides of the conflict saw the value in a sniper, and no side has ever said that it is immoral or wrong in any way.
-A sniper is very aware that if captured by the enemy that things will go well for him.
+A sniper is very aware that things will go well for him if captured by the enemy.

 Snipers through history

-If the front guy or goose struck, then those following will dissipate very quickly.
+If the front guy or goose struck, those following would quickly dissipate.
 York would keep taking out the rearmost target and bag several kills.
-He also realized in trench warfare that if you occupy the enemy flank, i.e., the side of the row, you could keep firing as each man fell.
+He also realized in the trench warfare that if you occupy the enemy flank, i.e., the side of the row, you could keep firing as each man fell.
 Only one could fire back at a time, and he just had to be quicker with the bolt and reload.

 War took a move to the point of sheer chill when it found that an injured soldier took many more of the enemy out of the fight.
 It put a strain on resources and caused logistical problems behind the lines.
 So the clean kill of the sniper unless on an important target was becoming unsuccessful compared with anti-personnel mines and some improvised devices.

 In the Korean war, the number of injured soldiers increased to such an extent that the only way to deal with the casualties was to have mobile hospitals MASH.
-With helicopters and medivac units, troops could be patched up and sent back much more efficiently.
+Troops could be patched up and sent back much more efficiently with helicopters and medivac units.